 12. Odisha – Chenna Poda

-In Odia, Chenna Poda literally translates to cheesecake!
-This heavenly goodness of Odisha includes paneer (Indian cheese) and jaggery/sugar, baked traditionally in Sal leaves until the Chenna caramelizes and turns brown in colour.
+In Odia, Chenna Poda translates to cheesecake!
+This heavenly goodness of Odisha includes paneer (Indian cheese) and jaggery/sugar, baked traditionally in Sal leaves until the Chenna caramelizes and turns brown.

 13. Mizoram –Bai